 HP isn’t the only tech company that recognizes the need for trusted VPNs.
 ExpressVPN says that in the coming months it’ll have even more partnership announcements to share.

-Get the same protection Kim has and try ExpressVPN for 30-days free and get 3 months free when you sign up for one year at ExpressVPN.com/Kim.
+Get the same protection Kim has: ExpressVPN.
+Get three months free when you sign up for one year at ExpressVPN.com/Kim.